profburial/ngen-dev-vm/README.md

 Once your box is built, run `vagrant ssh` and then `sudo ./ngen_dev_setup.sh`.
 This will walk you though setting up your vhosts and MariaDB.

+To setup additional vhosts at a later time, run `sudo ./nginx_conf.sh`.

 ### Notes

 Feel free to edit `VagrantFile` as you see fit.